IgorsKolcins/lmu-aingineer/README.md

 ### Install Windows .exe

-1. Donwload the .exe file from
+1. Download the latest release from: [Releases](https://github.com/IgorsKolcins/lmu-aingineer/releases)
 2. Create a new API key in [Google AI Studio](https://aistudio.google.com/api-keys)
 3. Open .exe file
 4. Go to the settings and enter your API key